pgadmin-org/pgadmin4/docs/en_US/enabling_ldap_authentication.rst

    entries, you should be able to authenticate by entering ‘admin’ in the *Email Address / Username* field and its corresponding password in the *Password* field."
-   "LDAP_SEARCH_BASE_DN","Specifies an element of the search request that works in conjunction with the LDAP search scope to define the subtree of entries that should be considered when processing the search request.
-You can use this parameter for limiting the search request to a specific group of users."
+   "LDAP_SEARCH_BASE_DN","Specifies the distinguished name (DN) for the top-most user directory that you want to search.
+You can use this parameter for limiting the search request to a specific group of users.
+For example, if you want to search only within the Organizational Unit named sales, you can define the value for LDAP_SEARCH_BASE_DN parameter as following:
+   LDAP_SEARCH_BASE_DN = ‘ou=sales,dc=example,dc=com'

+   This is an optional parameter.
+If you do not specify any value for LDAP_SEARCH_BASE_DN, then the value for LDAP_BASE_DN will be considered for the same."
    "LDAP_SEARCH_FILTER","Defines the criteria to retrieve matching entries in an LDAP search request.
 For example, LDAP_SEARCH_FILTER = '(objectclass=HR)’ setting searches only for users having HR as their objectClass attribute."